noppingen/php-gcode-thumbnail/README.md

 A very basic PHP snippet to extract a thumbnail embedded by slicer from a GCODE file using PHP

-Extracts image without additional libraries and sends it together with some additional headers
+Extracts the embedded image without additional libraries and sends it together with some additional HTTP headers

 ```
 # curl -v http://api.local.lan/temp/gcode-thumbnail.php